Moodle accessibility statement

 Preparation of this accessibility statement

-This website was last tested in May 2020 (including testing of Blackboard Ally).
-Testing will be carried out as part of the annual Moodle 2023 summer upgrade.
+Testing was carried out as part of the annual Moodle 2023 summer upgrade.